Emiliano Velázquez: Juárez

+Nacional

+On 8 September 2023, Velázquez moved to his home country after 9 years to play for Nacional.

 International career

 Velázquez appeared with Uruguay under-17's in the 2011 FIFA U-17 World Cup, being also his side's captain.
 He also played for the under-20's in 2013 FIFA U-20 World Cup hosted in Turkey.

 On 8 September 2013, Velázquez was called up to the main squad by manager Óscar Tabárez for a friendly against Colombia.
 He only made his full international debut on 10 October of the following year, starting in a 1–1 draw against Saudi Arabia at the Prince Abdullah Al Faisal Stadium in Jeddah.

 Personal life

 Velázquez's older brother Matías is also a footballer.
 A right back, he also represented Danubio.

 In September 2020, Velázquez acquired the Spanish nationality after six years living in the country.